man and women playing padel in an indoor court

 In padel, the first person or team to win six games by a margin of at least two games wins the set.
 In the event of a 6-6 draw, a tie-breaker game is played to determine the set winner.
 The first team to win two sets in a match is proclaimed the winner.

-What is a Padel Tennis Court?
+What is a padel court?

-Now that you know what Padel tennis is, let's talk about one of the sport's most distinguishing features: the Padel tennis court.
 It's simply a smaller version of a standard tennis court, spanning 20m x 10m and surrounded on all sides by walls.
 These walls are typically made of glass and metallic mesh.

 The net in the middle divides the court into two halves, just like in tennis, and the service lines are clearly visible, but with slightly modified serving regulations.